ColleagueRiley/X11-Drag-n-Drop/README.md

 ### Step 3.3 (XdndDrop)
 Before we handle the event, make sure the version is correct.

-XdndDrop occours when the item has been dropped.
+XdndDrop occurs when the item has been dropped.

 ```c
 if (E.xclient.message_type = XdndDrop && version <= 5) {
 ```

-First we should make sure we actually registered a valid format ealier.
+First, we should make sure we actually registered a valid format earlier.

 ```c
     if (format) {
 ```

-Now we can use [XConvertSection](https://tronche.com/gui/x/xlib/window-information/XConvertSelection.html) to rrequest that the selection is converted to the format.
+Now we can use [XConvertSection](https://tronche.com/gui/x/xlib/window-information/XConvertSelection.html) to request that the selection be converted to the format.

 We will get the result in a `SelectionNotify` event.